Cyfrin/Updraft/courses/security/5-tswap/20-constant-product-formula-explained/+page.md

 We should pay special mind to this line in our documentation however:

 ```
-Since we add fees, our invariant technially increases.
+Since we add fees, our invariant technically increases.
 ```

 With that said, this is definitely an invariant we can test.
 The ratio between tokens x and y should always remain the same `x * y = (x + ∆x) * (y − ∆y)`.